seriuksergii/User-management/README.md

 Please use Angular Material for all form elements, pagination, and dialog modals.
 Implement proper date formatting for the Created At column and ensure proper validation is displayed for each field.

+# P.S.
+In this task, I did not have time to solve the following tasks:
+- Problem with deployment in Vercel (the project is deployed, but does not receive data from users.json, although users.json is in the public folder.
+- Problem with adding tags when creating and editing a user.